Back to monorepo orchestration Target affected workspaces Configure turbo pipelines Compare the Nx approach

 set -euo pipefail

-# 1. Identify changed directories since last commit
+# 1. Identify changed top-level directories since the base ref

 CHANGED_DIRS=$(git diff --name-only origin/main...HEAD | awk -F'/' '{print $1"/"$2}' | sort -u)

-# 2. Map directories to pnpm workspace packages
+# 2. Map directories to pnpm workspace package names

 FILTER_ARGS=""